 Another option is through an approach that I got from Imke Feldmann from thebiccountant.com blog.
 She created a custom NetworkDays function that can be invoked straight from the Power Query, making the process much faster and less complicated.

 To show you how these approaches work, I’m going to use a very common scenario.

 I have one hundred projects that I’ve anonymised.

 I also have a Start Date and an End Date for each project.

 I have created a simple Days Elapsed measure as well.
 This is basically the raw number of days between each of the start and end dates.
 I used the DATEDIFF function to do this, a useful function to datediff working days.

 The data model is very simple.
 It contains tables for Dates and Projects.

 It also shows the fact table, which includes the Project ID, Start Date and End Date.

-For comparison purposes, I also calculated the NetworkDays (with and without holidays) using Excel.
+For comparison purposes, I also calculated the NetworkDays (with and without holidays) using Excel (not power bi).